DoctorErgot/Flow/README.md

 * New repository including only the Flow plugin: [FlowGraph](https://github.com/MothCocoon/FlowGraph)
 * The second repository where I gonna put sample modues containting quest or dialogue systems: [FlowSamples](https://github.com/MothCocoon/FlowSamples)

 This repository gonna repurposed in the near future, used mostly to create "Getting started" project.
+Plugin code and history gonna be removed from here.
 Repositories above would be imported as git submodules.